 Do I Need To Do Kegel Exercises?

 Kegel exercises for men are recommended for any man to practice regularly (preferably daily), because they not only help keep the PC muscle strengthened and toned, they also help reduce or eliminate prostate inflammation not related to cancer or bacterial infections, which can be significantly beneficial for men who are experiencing erectile dysfunction or premature ejaculation.
-When practiced regularly, Kegel exercises usually produce results in about four to six weeks and in improving erectile function within three months.
+When practiced regularly, Kegel exercises usually produce results in urinary symptoms in about three to six weeks and in improving erectile function within three months.

 Kegel exercises for men are also recommended before undergoing radical prostatectomy so the muscles can be strengthened prior to surgery and thus facilitate recovery.
 Performing Kegel exercises after surgery is also an excellent way to rebuild muscle strength, but they should not be initiated without first speaking with your physician.